List of Armenia's military equipment destroyed in last 24 hours | News.az

 - Azerbaijan

-During the day and nighttime, a large number of Armenian troops, 4 - BM-21 "Grad" MLRS, 1 - KUB air defense missile system, 9 - different types of howitzers and 2 - trucks loaded with ammunition were destroyed and wrecked, the Azerbaijani Defense Ministry reported on Tuesday.
+During the day and at nighttime, a large number of Armenian forces, 2 - T-72 tanks, 3 - D-30 howitzer-guns, 1 - "Zastava M-55" anti-aircraft gun, 1 - tactical UAV, 3 - military trucks were destroyed and wrecked, Azerbaijan's Defense Ministry said on Wednesday.

 At present, Azerbaijani troops are monitoring the operational situation.